juju/docs/src/en/charms-bundles.md

 The `cs` signifies "charm store".

+Bundles can also be deployed by referring to a local bundle file (if it exists).
+We'll see this in the [Creating bundles][#creating-bundles] section.

 ## Configuring bundles

 Below we present two ways in which existing bundles can be tweaked for your